yeanca/Africanies/README.md

 # Africanies Shipping managemnet App
 ## Overview

-This is a simple Angular app built for a developer role take-home assignment.
+This is a simple Angular app built for Angular developer role take-home assignment.
 It includes:

 A Dashboard showing shipping information.